jroulet/cogwheel/README.md

                 .event_data
                 .waveform_generator

-Here we briefly list the responsibilities and features of each of these classes, and in the tutorial notebooks (in preparation...) we expand on how to use them.
+Here we briefly list the responsibilities and features of each of these classes, and in the tutorial notebooks we expand on how to use them.

 ### Sampler